Coronavirus (COVID-19) infection control for care providers

 People living in care homes Open

 Some people living in care homes may be at risk of serious illness should they catch coronavirus.
-Although the period of shielding will be paused at the start of August, it is vital that both care staff and residents continue to follow the main advice from the Government outlined at the start of this quick guide, including social distancing measures.
+Although the period of shielding was paused at the start of August, it is vital that both care staff and residents continue to follow the main advice from the Government outlined at the start of this quick guide, including social distancing measures.

 Care home residents may not present with the typical (cough/fever) symptoms of this virus and may not be able to report a loss of taste or smell.
 They should therefore be assessed twice daily for: